jmacaluso711/wp-theme/README.md

-## Install Gulp in your theme directory
+## Install gulp in your theme directory

 ```
 npm install --save-dev gulp